MittisBootloop/ESP8266_webserver_brickbreaker/README.md

 Upload the sketch.
 Then connect to the ESPs wifi and open in the browser the adress/ip 2.2.2.2 - now you can control the game via the "buttons".
-If you've uncommented the AdviceOrientation part before uploding, you can also control via turning/tilting a mobile device(thanks to Tobozo).
+If you've uncommented the AdviceOrientation part before uploding, you can also control via turning/tilting a mobile device(tested with firefox & chrome). thanks to Tobozo!